Kehillah-Engineering-Arts/Webcam-Server/README.md

 - [ ] &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; > Edit the motion.conf file<sup>1</sup>

 ### 1. Purpose:
-To teach students how to create webcams in python and to use the webcam to monitor the LEA
+Teach students how to manage time and use other people's programs in their own modified methods.

 ### 2. Method:
 As a student-led program, they must learn how to research topics on their lonesome or how to use each other as resources
+Use a shell script to accomplish installation and copy

 ### 3. Documentation:
 - motion_install_setup.sh installs and sets up motion.conf for you, meaning you can start from a fresh non-gui Raspbian install.